jenkins-x-plugins/jx-gitops/docs/cmd/jx-gitops_helmfile_resolve.md

 ```
       --commit-message string   the git commit message used (default "chore: generated kubernetes resources from helm chart")
       --git-commit              if set then the template command will git commit the modified helmfile.yaml files
+      --helm-binary string      specifies the helm binary location to use.
+If not specified defaults to using the downloaded helm plugin
       --helmfile string         the helmfile to resolve.
 If not specified defaults to 'helmfile.yaml' in the dir
   -h, --help                    help for resolve
       --namespace string        the default namespace if none is specified in the helmfile.yaml or jx-requirements.yml (default "jx")